Atmosera-CoPilot-Dev/copilot-examples/api/api-readme.md

 # Summary

 This is a demo of prompts from CoPilot chat that will show how to iteratively make better prompts through better requirements.
+This would be an example of few-shot prompting where we give Copilot a few examples of what we want to do and it will try to figure out the rest.

+## Requirements

-We'll write a simply python function that will fetch the current temperature at a given lat/long.
+Build a simple  python command-line utility that will fetch the current temperature at a given lat/long.
 You can find the Free Weather API at https://open-meteo.com/.
+Lat and Long are command line parameters.

 We want to be able to run the utility from the command-line and get the current temperature in Austin, TX like: